-Vedic meditation is the most powerful technique we know of for helping with key disorders and dependancies.
+Vedic meditation is the most powerful technique we know of for helping with a number of disorders and dependencies.

-However, for those who want to fast track the transition process, we are one of a very small number of teachers who have access to special techniques that can be supplemented to the daily practice of meditation to support you in your journey.
+However, for those who want to fast-track the transition process, we are one of a very small number of teachers who have access to special techniques that can supplement your daily practice of meditation to support you in your journey.

 These techniques are extremely profound and are designed to alleviate the symptoms of conditions that are governed by the hard-wiring of the brain to react, think and percieve in a certain way.

-When combined with a regular practise, these techniques have the ability to enable someone to dissolve the programming which is at the root of the problem.
+When combined with regular practice, these techniques can enable someone to dissolve the programming which is at the root of the problem.

 They can also be used tactically to overcome the issue when they feel most acute.

 The regular practice of Vedic meditation for at least four months is a prerequisite to learning these special techniques.